 Popular Skills for Contract Specialist

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, skills in Negotiation, Contract Negotiation, Procurement, and Business Analysis are correlated to pay that is above average, with boosts in pay of 11 percent.
+Survey takers working as Contract Specialists report using a large range of professional skills.
+Most notably, skills in Negotiation, Contract Negotiation, Procurement, and Business Analysis are correlated to pay that is above average, with boosts between 9 percent and 12 percent.
 Those listing Data Analysis as a skill should be prepared for drastically lower pay.
 Microsoft Excel and Microsoft Office also typically command lower compensation.
-Those educated in Contract Management tend to be well versed in Customer Relationship Management (CRM).
+Most people familiar with Contract Management also know Customer Relationship Management (CRM).

 Pay by Experience Level for Contract Specialist